swajeet01/neem/README.md

 ```

 In current state, Neem only supports assignment and print statements,
-mathematical and logical expressions, statements and state, scopes.
+mathematical and logical expressions and scopes.
+More language features
-more language features will be implemented soon.
+will be implemented soon.

 ## Work in Progress!